swapnaml/calculator-sb-ms/README.md

 # calculator-sb-ms

-Clculator-sb-ms is a retail service, helps to perform the aithmatic operations such as addition, substraction, multiplication and devision.
+Clculator-sb-ms is a retail service, helps to perform the arithmatic operations such as addition, substraction, multiplication and devision.
 Spring Boot application and the tomcat embedded servlet been using.

 Required software:
 jdk 8